Rithub14/IAV-streamlit-app/README.md

 # IAV Project

-Welcome to my Streamlit application project!
-This project features a Python-based Streamlit app that includes my curriculum vitae and a joke generator powered by a language model.
+Welcome to IAV app!
+This project features a Python-based Streamlit app that includes my curriculum vitae and a joke generator powered by gpt-4o-mini.

 ## Project Overview